Personal Independence Payment (PIP) toolkit

 - Are you able to open cans using the pull ring or a standard can opener?

 - Do you have to use ready meals or pre-chopped vegetables?
+Make it clear if you buy these items because you have difficulty preparing and cooking food, not because you prefer them

 - Can you safely move items into and out of the oven or microwave?
 Do you need to wear long oven gloves or use guards to protect yourself?